 A University of Washington welcome for freshmen, their friends and families.

 Provost Ana Marie Cauce introduced the faculty and highlighted three faculty members who involve undergraduates in their work or help undergrads pursue their own research.
-Professor of mechanical engineering, Ashley Emery, professor of forest and environmental sciences, John Marzluff, and lecturer in anthropology, Holly Barker, were all introduced and asked to stand and be recognized.
+Professor of mechanical engineering, Nathan Sniadecki, professor of physics Leslie Rosenberg, and associate professor Maria Elena Garcia, director of the Comparative History of Ideas program, were all praised for their work with undergraduates and asked to stand and be recognized.
+Thomas Larson, a 2013 graduate who worked in Dr. Sniadecki’s lab and has developed an attachment to smart phones that can magnify by 150 times, was also recognized for his achievements and entrepreneurial spirit.
 Provost Cauce told the students they would have opportunities to engage in exciting work, even as undergraduates.
-“The world of tomorrow is being created right here at the University of Washington, and you will be an important part of that creative process – perhaps much sooner than you think.
+“The world of tomorrow is being created right here at the University of Washington, and you will be an important part of that creative process – perhaps much sooner than you think.”

-The President’s Picnic followed the convocation on the Rainier Vista Lawn, where new students and their families were able to chat informally with the President and members of the faculty and administration.
-Participants enjoyed the music (the Husky Band and a student jazz trio) and delicious food from Laurel Bay Catering, and some were lucky enough to win a copy of the book, The Fountain and the Mountain, which chronicles the 100-year history of our campus.
+The President’s Picnic followed the convocation on the Rainier Vista Lawn and the fall weather was spectacular – blue skies and 80 degrees.
+New students and their families were able to chat informally with the President and members of the faculty and administration as they enjoyed the music (the Husky Band and a jazz trio led by former student and pianist Cameron Sharif) and delicious food from Laurel Bay Catering.
+Some were lucky enough to win a copy of the book, The Fountain and the Mountain, which chronicles the 100-year history of our campus.

 The President and his wife, Marti, graciously and tirelessly welcomed all of our new students, signed their programs and books, and posed for photographs, which will be sent to the new students and their families at no charge.

-All in all, in was a glorious beginning to a promising new year.
+All in all, it was a memorable and exciting beginning to a promising new year.